-2.4.1 The robots will be examined by a panel of referees before the start of the tournament and at other times during the competition to ensure they comply with all of the constraints described above.

-2.4.2 It is the responsibility of teams to have their robots re-inspected, if modifications are made to the robot at any time during the tournament.

-2.4.3 Students will be asked to explain the operation of their robot, in order to verify that the construction and programming of the robot is their own work.

-2.4.4 Students will be asked questions about their preparation efforts, and may be requested to answer surveys and participate in video-recorded interviews for research purposes.

-2.4.5 All teams will need to email a technical document containing the major list of hardware and software components at least 1 week prior to the competition.
-The purpose of this document is to allow judges to be more prepared for the interviews.
-For sample documentation, please refer to the "Bills of Materials Sample" at the official RCJ website under Rescue rules.
-Information about how to submit your document will be announced prior to the competition to the teams.

-2.4.6 All teams have to submit their codes prior to the competition.
+- 2.4.1 The robots will be examined by a panel of referees before the start of the tournament and at other times during the competition to ensure that they meet the constraints described. - 2.4.2 It is highly unlikely that a team will be able to legally use a robot identical to another team's robot from previous years, or use a robot that is identical to another team's robot. - 2.4.3 It is the responsibility of teams to have their robots re-inspected, if their robots are modified at any time during the tournament. - 2.4.4 Students will be asked to explain the operation of their robot, in order to verify that construction and programming of the robot is their own work. - 2.4.5 Students will be asked about their preparation efforts, and may be requested to answer surveys and participate in video-taped interviews for research purposes. - 2.4.6 All teams must fill a web form that will be provided once the team is officially registered, and should be submitted at least one week prior to the competition.
+The purpose of this document is to allow judges to be better prepared for the interviews.
+For sample documentation, please refer to the "Description of Materials Template" at the official RCJ website under Rescue rules.
+Information about how to submit your document will be announced prior to the competition to the teams. - 2.4.7 All teams have to submit their codes prior to the competition.
 The code is never shared with other teams without the team's permission.